'Julia' was at the Eagles of Death Metal gig when Islamist gunmen stormed the venue and started shooting people in cold blood.

 Eventually we got called into the venue.
 When I was asked to hand in the ticket I'd been given in the cloakroom, I became acutely aware of the importance I had implanted in physical things that reminded me of the attack.
-I wanted to keep my ticket, even though it was blood-stained.
+I wanted to keep my ticket, even though it was bloodstained.
 I've also kept the entrance ticket.
 There's nothing in the world I would exchange it for.
 Same goes for the clothes I wore that evening.
-They were also blood-stained, so my mum washed them.
+They were also bloodstained, so my mom washed them.
 If it had been up to me I'd have kept them in a box, unwashed, so I could look at them from time to time.
-I'm not sure what makes me want to do that – perhaps I'm afraid that time will take certain memories away.
+I'm not sure what makes me want to do that—perhaps I'm afraid that time will take certain memories away.
 I know other survivors have done the same.
-I also placed my shoes – also covered in blood – in a corner in my flat and haven't touched them since.
+I also placed my shoes—also covered in blood—in a corner in my flat and haven't touched them since.
 They're disgusting, clearly, but I need to keep them.

-Since the 13th of November, I'm a lot more indecisive and prone to mood changes than I was before.
+Since November 13, I'm a lot more indecisive and prone to mood changes than I was before.
 I plan to do something, and then I change my mind.
 I never used to be that way.
 I lost interest for certain things and activities as well.
 Although I started studies that are going to last for a long time, I ask myself why I did that.
 What purpose could that serve when everything could disappear in a second?

 For a while I saw a counsellor.
 I talked and cried and it did me a lot of good.
 I did speak to my family about what had happened in detail, but I couldn't tell them how I felt because I didn't want to worry them.
 I also want to keep a few things for myself.

 Talking about what I went through that evening with others makes me uncomfortable at times.
-I don't like it when my relatives talk about it because they don't necessarily know how to approach the subject correctly – I don't even know how they should – and I don't think they can understand what I went through, even if I tell them the full story.
+I don't like it when my relatives talk about it because they don't necessarily know how to approach the subject correctly—I don't even know how they should—and I don't think they can understand what I went through, even if I tell them the full story.
 Paradoxically, for the weeks after it happened I couldn't talk about anything else.
-That's why I wanted to stay with Florian, who wasn't a very close friend then but who has become since the 13th of November; only he could understand me.
+That's why I wanted to stay with Florian, who wasn't a very close friend then but who has become since November 13; only he could understand me.

 *Names have been changed.